-- 1. Test for and demonstrate the size potential of the Apollo Hill Gold system by undertaking further step-out and exploratory drilling along and across the greater geological corridor. - 2.
-Explore for new styles of mineralisation and opportunities within the larger Apollo Hill gold system by targeting interpreted geological structures. - 3.
-Maintain a concerted exploration effort within Saturn's +1,000 km2 100% owned contiguous regional tenement package aimed at making and developing new satellite discoveries with the ultimate goal of sustaining long life mining operations (drilling planned throughout 2023).
+- 1. Continue with resource definition drilling towards improving Mineral Resource classification and geological/geotechnical diamond drilling to improve structural and orebody knowledge. - 2.
+Test for and demonstrate the size potential of the Apollo Hill Gold system by undertaking further step-out and exploratory drilling along and across the greater geological corridor. - 3.
+Explore for new styles of mineralisation and opportunities within the larger Apollo Hill gold system by targeting interpreted geological structures. - 4.
+Maintain a concerted exploration effort within Saturn's ~1,000 km2 100% owned contiguous regional tenement package aimed at making and developing new satellite discoveries with the ultimate goal of sustaining long life mining operations (further drilling planned in 2025).

-The Company's development strategy is to progress the Apollo Hill asset towards production by finishing and publishing its Preliminary Economic Assessment and continuing pre-feasibility level studies.
+The Company's development strategy is to progress the Apollo Hill asset towards production by finishing and publishing its Pre-Feasibility Study and progressing towards more definitive and bankable feasibility studies.
 The Company is collecting data to progress social, environmental, economic, metallurgical, geotechnical and engineering matters in these studies.